 Greater focus on sustainability – less putting out fires

 The Swedish infrastructure was built up during the 1950s, 60s and 70s and involved large investments from society.
 Although most of it still works very well, a maintenance debt grows, a future need to take care of and nurture what has been built up, in order to extend its lifespan.

-“If we do not reduce the maintenance debt, we will have to devote ourselves to repairing and lose the opportunity to work proactively, says Lars Marklund.
+“If we do not reduce the maintenance debt, we will have to devote ourselves to doing urgent repairs and lose the opportunity to work proactively, says Lars Thell Marklund.
 It will be both more expensive and more resource-intensive.”